jamesrw94/UoB_group_project/README.md

 # Instructions for Use #

-1) first download the .env file from desk 05 file section
+1) first download the .env file from the Teams channel 'Desk 05' file section
 2) put .env file in angular folder on same level as dockerfile
 3) run docker-compose build
 4) run the insertion_script.sh